 Making a Budget is About Truth

-When it comes down to it, making a budget is about truth.
-Those numbers on the page are the truth of your financial situation, and you should be in the habit of confronting and even challenging your financial truth every single month with a zero based budget.
+When it comes down to it, making a budget is about telling the truth about your finances.
+The numbers on the page are the truth of your financial situation, and you should be in the habit of establishing your financial truth every single month with a zero based budget.

 The thing about any truth is that it is unchanging and absolute.
-Your financial truth may be better some months and worse in others, but when you learn to deal in truth with a monthly budget instead of lying to yourself by spending more than you make, then, and only then, do you start succeeding with your money!
+Your financial truth may be better some months and worse in others, but when you learn to deal in financial truth using a monthly budget, instead of lying to yourself by spending more than you make, then, and only then, do your financial problems fade away for good.